Guides > Develop Drupal Sites

 Learning tips

-Learning to be a master of Drupal development can be a daunting task, especially when you're just getting started.
-There's a lot to learn, and a lot of the best information is spread out across Drupal.org and various other websites, books, and podcasts.
-As you're climbing the ladder and becoming more proficient with Drupal, here are some things to keep in mind:
+Learning to be a master of Drupal development can be a daunting task, especially when you’re just getting started.
+There’s a lot to learn, and a lot of the best information is spread out across Drupal.org and various other websites, books, and podcasts.
+We've created a guide that walks you through all of Drupal's essential APIs which you should start with if you are a developer who is new to modern Drupal development.

 • Drupal is open source software, and as such, the code is freely available to read.
 Looking at how Drupal core or other contributed modules have solved problems similar to yours is a great way to get started.

 • The Drupal API is quite extensive; focus on mastering high-level concepts and terminology first.
-Don't try and memorize all the details--instead, use the tools available to look up the documentation and examples for implementation-specific details.
+Don’t try and memorize all the details—instead, use the tools available to look up the documentation and examples for implementation-specific details.

 • Knowing when to write custom code vs. using an existing solution is an important skill.